Mr. Zendt - Lab Room C133

 • 3 Different Color Writing Utensils: pens, markers, highlighters, or pencils, etc.

 • Graphing Calculator: We have a class set of TI Nspire CX, but you cannot take them home for homework.
-You might already have a TI-84, which is perfect for this class (I teach on both TI-84s and Nspires).
-You cannot use emulators such as WabbitEmu/AndieGraph/Desmos on a test.
-My personal calculator recommendation is a TI Nspire CAS CX and a TI-36X Pro, both of which will be useful in college.
+You might already have a TI-84 or TI-Nspire, which is perfect for this class (I teach on the TI-Nspire).
+You cannot use emulators such as WabbitEmu/AndieGraph on a test.
+[The district is looking into the possibility of AP students being able to check out a calculator during the Virtual Learning time, but there is no decision yet.]

 A quick note about CAS (Computer Algebra System) Calculators: